[Okayama] The hot topic of Kasaoka Ramen! We visited six popular local ramen shops

 3. Yama-chan

-I heard that Kasaoka Ramen Shop is open from 5am, so I went there just after 5am.
-People who work at the port or market come here early to eat breakfast.
-Exactly the "morning ra" culture!
-On this day, there were already three customers at 5am.
-I was able to relax and chat with the host, and it felt like home.
+I heard that this Kasaoka ramen shop opens from 5am, so I decided to drop by a little after 5am.
+Apparently, people who work at the port or market come here early to have breakfast.
+It's a true example of "morning ramen" culture!
+On this day, there were already three customers there at 5am.
+They were chatting leisurely with the owner, creating a homey atmosphere.

-The sea is right in front of you.
-Due to its coastal location, many motorcyclists come here for touring, and there were many photos of motorbikes and customers posted inside the store.
+The shop is right in front of the ocean.
+As it is located by the sea, it seems that many motorcyclists come here on tours, and there are many photos of motorbikes and customers hanging up inside the shop.

-Although it is the classic Kasaoka ramen, the chicken (kashiwa) is sliced thinner than other restaurants, making it easier for people like me with weak jaws to eat.
-One man even commented, ``The large portion is so filling!''
-Yama-chan also has a rice menu, so it's recommended for those who want a hearty meal.
-Please come and experience Kasaoka's Asara culture for yourself.
+This is the classic Kasaoka ramen, but the chicken is sliced thinner than at other restaurants, making it easy to eat even for those with weak jaws like me.
+One man commented, "The large portion is very filling!"
+Yamachan also offers a rice menu, so it's recommended for those who want a hearty meal.
+Be sure to experience Kasaoka 's morning ramen culture for yourself.

 TEL: 0865-60-0256